Crawford Station

 Crawford Generating Station was a coal−fired power plant built in 1924.
 It was located in the South Lawndale community of Chicago, Illinois.

 It was closed in 2012 after a long battle with the community over pollution, like the nearby Fisk Generating Station.
 Both stations were owned and operated by Midwest Generation, a subsidiary of Edison International.
 Crawford and Fisk Stations were among the last standing coal generating facilities within a major U.S. city at their time of retirement.
 Demolition of the plant began in 2019.

 History

 Crawford Station was designed by architects Graham, Anderson, Probst & White, the successor of the firm that designed Union Station, Soldier Field, The Field Museum, and The Merchandise Mart.
 The station sat on a 72-acre area consisting of buildings and power generating infrastructure and provided storage for over 300,000 tons of coal.
 The plant's architectural style has been termed "Industrial Gothic" and makes use of red-brick and stonework masonry, Modern Gothic forms, and renaissance-revival detailing.

 The station began operation in 1925.
 At the time it was the largest of five generating stations that served the city of Chicago, producing a capacity of 750,000 kilowatts.
 The station was acquired by Midwest Generation when the company was founded in 1999.
 Midwest Generation also owned and operated the nearby Fisk Generating Station.

+Accidents

+The IBEW Local 15 Workers Memorial lists five workers who died as a result of workplace accidents at Crawford Station.

+Ralph A. Johnson, a Turbine Operator with twelve years of service was fatally burned on Monday November 17, 1941.
+The forty-five-year-old Johnson suffered scalding burns to his hands, arms and face while working on top of a water box condenser.
+He was buried at Oak Hill Cemetery in Cook County, Illinois.